KIT-ISAS/TrackSort_Neural_Public/README.md

 ## Notebook

 Follow these instructions to run notebooks on the gpu pc at the institute.
-We use the docker images for tensorflow [1](https://www.tensorflow.org/install/docker).
+We use the docker images for [tensorflow](https://www.tensorflow.org/install/docker).

 **Prerequisites**: